krisrs1128/talks/2025/20250115/notes.md

 Strategy

+A second general motivation is that people actually have relatively limited working memories.
+Even PhDs in statistics can only remember so many digits at a time.
+In fact, a lot of statistics is about turning larger datasets into reductions that we can hold in our heads and which are nonetheless faithful.

-1. The essence of biostatistics is reflected in two themes.
-First, we can compress complex phenomena into summaries that can be fit effectively in our working memory.
+1. First, we can compress complex phenomena into summaries that can be fit effectively in our working memory.
 For example, later, we'll be talking about principal components, and this type of plot compresses a large dataset into a much smaller representation.

 1. The second general strategy is to focus attention onto subsets of the data that are especially interesting.
 For example, later we'll talk a bit about